Lipschitz-Guided Design of Interpolation Schedules in Generative Models: Abstract

 \section{Abstract}

-We study the design of interpolation schedules in the stochastic interpolants framework for flow and diffusion-based generative models.
-We show that while all scalar interpolation schedules achieve identical statistical efficiency under Kullback-Leibler divergence in path space after optimal diffusion coefficient tuning, their numerical efficiency can differ substantially.
-This observation motivates focusing on numerical properties of the resulting drift fields rather than statistical criteria for schedule design.
-We propose averaged squared Lipschitzness minimization as a principled criterion for numerical optimization, providing an alternative to kinetic energy minimization used in optimal transport approaches.
-A transfer formula is derived that enables conversion between different schedules at inference time without retraining neural networks.
-For Gaussian distributions, our optimized schedules achieve exponential improvements in Lipschitz constants over standard linear schedules, while for Gaussian mixtures, they reduce mode collapse in few-step sampling.
-We also validate our approach on high-dimensional invariant distributions from stochastic Allen-Cahn equations and Navier-Stokes equations, demonstrating robust performance improvements across resolutions.
+We study the design of interpolation schedules in flow and diffusion-based generative models from both statistical and numerical perspectives.
+Within the stochastic interpolants framework, we first show that scalar interpolation schedules are statistically equivalent under the Kullback--Leibler divergence in path space, after optimal a posteriori tuning of the diffusion coefficient.
+This equivalence motivates focusing on numerical properties of the drift field rather than purely statistical criteria.
+We propose minimizing the averaged squared Lipschitzness of the drift as a principled criterion for schedule design, in contrast with kinetic-energy minimization in optimal transport.
+A simple transfer formula expresses the drift of one schedule in terms of the drift of another, allowing the designed schedule to be used at inference time with a model trained under a different (e.g., linear) schedule, without retraining.
+We work out the optimal schedules analytically for Gaussian and Gaussian-mixture targets: for Gaussians, we obtain exponential improvements in the Lipschitz constant over linear schedules; for Gaussian mixtures, we obtain schedules that mitigate mode collapse in few-step sampling.
+We then validate the approach on high-dimensional invariant measures of stochastic Allen--Cahn and Navier--Stokes equations, where the designed schedule yields markedly more accurate fine-scale statistics at fixed integrator budget.